Part six of the IncludED@OSHC learning journey

 The National Quality Framework for education and care explains the standards for community engagement and partnerships your service should meet.

-It spells out the standards in – Collaborative partnerships with families and communities: working with other community groups, schools, disability or care providers to improve the support provided to children with complex disabilities in OSHC.
+It spells out the standards in Quality Area 6(opens in a new window) – Collaborative partnerships with families and communities: working with other community groups, schools, disability or care providers to improve the support provided to children with complex disabilities in OSHC.

 Below, learn how to achieve and exceed the National Quality Standard.